vjjan91/reproducibility-in-science/README.md

 ### Pre-workshop instructions

-1. Please bring your own device, preferably with [R/RStudio](https://www.rstudio.com/) installed.\
+1. Please bring your own device, preferably with [R/RStudio](https://www.rstudio.com/) installed.
 2. Create a account on [GitHub](https://github.com/) - it's free!.
 Please note that when you are creating a GitHub account for the first time, I would recommend that you *do not* click the 'Continue with Google' option and instead manually enter your email address, set a password and username.
-Else, if you used one of your gmail addresses automatically, please ensure that you set a password for your account.\
+Else, if you used one of your gmail addresses automatically, please ensure that you set a password for your account.
 3. Download and install [Git](https://git-scm.com/downloads).

-#### Check if you installed Git correctly
+### Check if you installed Git correctly

 1. Please go to RStudio and open the Terminal pane and type in the following: `which git`

 ![](figs/terminal-screenshot-finding-git.png)

 2. Do you get an error that says: `git: command not found`.
 If yes, close RStudio and redownload and install [Git](https://git-scm.com/downloads).
-Once you are done installing it successfully, open RStudio and try the above command in the Terminal pane `which git` again.
+Once you are done installing it successfully, open RStudio and try the above command in the Terminal pane `which git` again. **MacOS Users**: please see Step 4 below.

 3. If you don't see any error yet, please double-check to ensure that the paths shown on Terminal for where git is located is the same as where RStudio is finding it.
 See screenshots below.